 We entered into a letter agreement with Dr. Williams effective February 5, 2008 and amended on December 31, 2008, which provides for our employment of Dr. Williams, as our Senior Vice President of Engineering, on an at-will basis.
-Under the 2008 letter agreement, Dr. Williams' annual salary was set at \$208,373, subject to periodic review and adjustment at our discretion.
+Dr. Williams now serves as our Senior Vice President of Engineering and Chief Technology Officer.
+Under the letter agreement, Dr. Williams' annual salary was set at \$208,373, subject to periodic review and adjustment at our discretion.
 Dr. Williams' annual salary for 2013 was \$260,201.
-Under the letter agreement, Dr. Williams was also eligible to receive an annual cash performance bonus of up to 37.5% of his annual salary.
+Under the letter agreement, Dr. Williams is also eligible to receive an annual cash performance bonus of up to 37.5% of his annual salary.

-Dr. Williams resigned from his position with the company effective June 23, 2014.
 Under the terms of the letter agreement, if (1) we terminate Dr. Williams' employment without cause or (2) Dr. Williams resigns as a result of our material breach of the terms of the letter agreement, which we refer to as a termination for good reason, then Dr. Williams will be entitled to receive his base salary and continuation of health benefits for a period of nine months from the date of such termination of Dr. Williams, subject to Dr. Williams executing a release agreement with us.
 Additionally, in the event of a termination of Dr. Williams without cause or for good reason, Dr. Williams will be entitled to the acceleration of nine months of vesting under any option grants made subsequent to the date of his letter agreement.